dtomlinson91/panaetius-blog/hugo.md

 On pages where the content does fill the full height, the footer won't go to the bottom of the page.
 To fix this (for taxomonies) you should add `min-height: calc(100vh - 121px);` to the `<main>` element in all the `list.html` files.

 The hight to subtract should be the exact height of the footer.

+Alternatively you can follow this commit here which sets the footer to sticky: <https://github.com/MooseMagnet/hugo-theme-chunky-poster/commit/f7961d3b54cf4a0c00e8b00cf5b1b7c0b6600516>.

 #### Commento